E: [email protected]

 In 1980, Bob gave up his instruments entirely to devote all his energies to orchestra management.
 He was VP & General Manager of the Minnesota Orchestra, President of the Indianapolis Symphony Orchestra, and concurrently President of the National Symphony Orchestra and VP, Music for the John F. Kennedy Center for the Performing Arts.
 He has also held the positions of Executive Director, Long Beach Symphony and Opera Pacific.

-In 2012, Bob and his wife, Susan, returned to their Eastern Shore (MD) house full-time and joined William Nerenberg’s Chesapeake International Artists.
-With Bill’s retirement in 2015, they created Chesapeake International Arts to provide arts industry organizations and individuals with support services and to help select performing, visual, and literary artists to gain traction and eventual access to the world’s audiences.
+n 2012, Bob and his wife, Susan, returned to their Eastern Shore (MD) house full-time.
+In 2015, they created Chesapeake International Arts to provide arts industry organizations and individuals with support services and to help select performing, visual, and literary artists to gain traction and eventual access to the world’s audiences.

-After a long hiatus from playing his instruments, Bob became sufficiently inspired by Brazilian ragtime, known as choro music, to get out his instruments, hire the finest teacher on Tilghman Island (himself LOL) and make a comeback!
-He and Susan, have combined their talents and founded the immediately successful choro ensemble, Zéfiro.
+After a 34-year hiatus from playing his instruments, Bob became sufficiently inspired by Brazilian ragtime, known as choro music, to "reboot" himself as a musician.
+He and Susan, have combined their talents and founded the immediately successful choro ensemble, Zéfiro, and later, a spin-off group called ClariNUTS.